catrincm/johannes-website/content/publication/stern-2025/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Journal of Philosophical Logic.
-Forthcoming"
+publication: "Journal of Philosophical Logic"

 abstract: "In this paper we show how to introduce a conditional to Kripke's theory of truth that respects the deduction theorem for the consequence relation associated with the theory.
 To this effect we develop a novel supervaluational framework, called strong Kleene supervaluation, that we take to be a promising framework for handling the truth-conditions of non-monotone notion in the presence of semantic indeterminacy more generally."